Benton County Tax Revenue

 Construction & Permanent Job Growth

 Constructing wind farms requires the efforts of many skilled construction workers, from building local access roads and foundations to support the turbines, to crane operators that erect the turbines and electricians who connect the facility to the power grid.
 Once the facility is operational, wind turbine service technicians inspect turbines and provide regular maintenance.
-The Horse Heaven Wind Farm will result in approximately 300 temporary construction jobs and 16-20 long-term family-wage positions once the facility begins operation.
+The Horse Heaven Wind Farm will result in approximately 1016 temporary construction jobs (direct, indirect, and induced) and 45 permanent positions (direct, indirect, and induced) once the facility begins operation.

 Wind is a renewable energy source, and wind power has some of the lowest environmental impacts of any source of electricity generation.
 Unlike conventional sources, wind power has no carbon emissions, uses no water, and doesn't create smog that triggers asthma attacks.
 Wind farms also leave the overwhelming majority of land they’re built on undisturbed.